ozbunae/Bank_Loan_Predictions/README.md

 ### 3.2 Decision Tree

 Trees answer sequential questions which send us down a certain route of the tree given the answer.
 The model behaves with “if this than that” conditions ultimately yielding a specific result.
+Our decision tree was actually right off the bat a well performing model.
+It's AUC and accuracy were incredible.

+AUC - ROC curve is a performance measurement for the classification problems at various threshold settings.
+ROC is a probability curve and AUC represents the degree or measure of separability.
+The Higher the AUC, the better the model is at distinguishing between who will accept or not accept the personal loan offer.

 ### 3.3 Random Forest